adamparzi/Commute-MBTA/README.md

 ## Features
 - Real-time predictions and estimates of the T from the MBTA API.
+- Remembers your last selected station for convenience.
 - Weather forecast and current temperature - time estimate for any precipitation within 12 hours.
 - Dynamic and interactive map to visualize transit routes and arrival estimates.
 - User-friendly interface compatible with mobile resolutions.